BergQuester/bergquester.github.io/_posts/2023-03-10-gotchas-when-refactoring-really-legacy-code-to-structured-concurrency.md

 | 1               | Yes   |
 | 2 or more       | No    |

-With legacy callback closure code, there is no enforcement of this callback contract.
-Legacy methods may either call the callback more than once, or not at all.
-In the first case a workaround may be to use mechanisms to ensure that the `Continuation` is only called once.
+With the legacy callback closure code, there is no enforcement of this callback contract.
+Legacy methods may call the callback more than once or not at all.
+In the first case, a workaround may be to use mechanisms to ensure that the `Continuation` is only called once.

 In both cases, the broken function should ultimately be updated to conform to the callback contract.
 Again, pay attention to the semantics of the callback abuse and make additional adjustments in client code as needed.

 ## MainActor Issues

 ### Add @MainActor Annotations
-Some code may access views, view controllers, or other resources that are required to be on the main thread.
+Some code may access views, view controllers, or other resources required to be on the main thread.
 Make sure to annotate any functions or `Tasks` that do such work with `@MainActor`.
 For example:

 ```swift
 // A function that runs on the `MainActor`